7 minute read

 Do your own link outreach

 It's important to build primary links on your own using link outreach.
 This is because the links must be of sterling quality and the content must be controlled for the same reason.
-You don't want to chance getting links through a vendor with low trust, or that is off topic.
+You don't want to chance to get links through a vendor with low trust, or that is off-topic.

 Primary DA30+ link